BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 How helpful is this DSL syntax, really?
 I have to translate it into function calls in my head when I read it.
 So for me it's additional cognitive overhead which is ultimately a hindrance.
-The DSL operations can all be done with function calls, which programmers already understand.
+The DSL operations can all be done with function calls, and programmers already understand function calls.
 Some people prefer to express their build files with function calls and ignore the DSL syntax.

 And as I previously observed, you must know far more than the DSL syntax in order to do anything but the most basic of builds, so the DSL completely fails its raison d'etre.
-Unfortunately the DSL not only part of the mix but generally the way that Gradle is introduced to newcomers.
+Unfortunately the DSL is not only part of the mix but generally the way that Gradle is introduced to newcomers.
 It's basically just a noisier, and often more confusing, way to make function calls.
-Which brings me to:
+Which brings me
+to:

 ## 4. There are Many Ways to do the Same Thing